VerifyTests/Verify/docs/combinations.md

 To change this file edit the source file and then run MarkdownSnippets.
 -->

-# VerifyCombinations
+# Combinations

-VerifyCombinations allows all combinations of the given input lists to be executed, and the results all written to a single file.
+Combinations allows all combinations of the given input lists to be executed, and the results all written to a single file.

 ## Example